-3.13.2 Parallel System
+3.12.2 Parallel System

-The connections to set up a parallel group of units require that the output lines PHASE-A, PHASE-B, PHASE-C and RTN are connected together from each unit to an external terminal block.
+Refer to Figure 3-17 for the connections that are required to set up a parallel group of units.
+The output lines, LINE and RTN, are connected together from each unit to an external terminal block.
 If the remote sense is used, only the Master unit has it connected to the load at the point where precise regulation of the output voltage is desired; the Auxiliary units do not have remote sense connected.
 The Master/Auxiliary System Interface cable is connected from the Master unit connector, MASTER, to the Auxiliary unit connector, AUXILIARY.
 Additional Auxiliary units are connected from the Master connector of the last unit in the signal chain to the Auxiliary connector of following unit.

-2U units of either 1500 W or 3000W rating could be connected in any combination to form a parallel group.
-Units with a 2250 W rating must be paralleled only to units with the same rating.
+Units of either 750 W or 1500 W rating could be connected in any combination to form a parallel group.
+Units with a 500 W rating must be paralleled only to units with the same rating.
 All programming, readback, and control are done through the Master unit.
 The Master/Auxiliary interface is automatically configured so that the current reported by the Master unit is the sum of all units within the group.
 The displays of the Auxiliary units are disabled, and show the message, "SOURCE IN AUXILIARY MODE No access to the user".

 When the parallel group system is powered up, the order of powering the Auxiliary sources and the Master source is not important.
 After the system is powered up, if an Auxiliary power source is powered down there will be an error message displayed on the Master source, "Aux Down ensure all are powered up".
-If power is reapplied to the Auxiliary source, the message will disappear, and normal operation could resume.
+If power is reapplied to the Auxiliary source, the message will disappear and normal operation could resume.
 If the Master/Auxiliary System Interface cable is removed from the Auxiliary source while the source is powered down, the error message will disappear, but the Master source will not have the correct configuration.
 The Master source must have its AC input power toggled, Off to On, for the correct configuration to be established.